noirofficial/noir/doc/build-osx.md

         make deploy

-Build Zoin Core on High Sierra with Boost 1.66
+Build Noir Core on High Sierra with Boost 1.66
 ----------------------------------------------
 Follow the steps above.
 When configuring, you want to define the mt versions of the boost library.
 You will also need to define the compilers to use: